containerscrew/nflux/README.md

 # ebpfw

-Firewall using EBPF, XDP and TC.
+Network monitoring and firewall using EBPF, XDP and TC.
 Powered by Aya-rs

 <!-- START OF TOC !DO NOT EDIT THIS CONTENT MANUALLY-->
 **Table of Contents**  *generated with [mtoc](https://github.com/containerscrew/mtoc)*